gary-archer/oauth.mobilesample.android/README.md

 ### Overview

-* A mobile sample using OAuth and OpenID Connect, referenced in my blog at https://authguidance.com
+* A mobile sample using AppAuth and OpenID Connect, referenced in my blog at https://authguidance.com
 * **The goal is to implement OpenID Connect mobile logins with best usability and reliability**

 ### Details